-Disability insurance – I know what riders are needed for a adequate policy and have the max allowable coverage for a resident.
+Disability insurance – I know what riders are needed for an adequate policy and have the max allowable coverage for a resident.

 Life insurance – realistically I’m stuck with my universal life policy but will be adding term to cover the fact it’s not even enough considering my future income.
 Go term and invest the difference.

-Student loans – Currently trying to refinance as a resident.
+Student loans – Currently considering refinancing as a resident.
 Both LinkCapital and Darien Rowayton Bank will refinance and give you a break on payments until an attending, while you enjoy the lower interest rate.
 Because anesthesia is a high paying specialty and most commonly private for profit practice, I would have been smart to have done this several years ago.

 LIVE LIKE A RESIDENT UNTIL THE STUDENT LOANS ARE GONE!

 I have control of my finances.
-I know my net worth (-120k) and I know when it will be back to zero.
+I know my net worth (-120k) and I know roughly when it will be back to zero.
 Assuming reasonable returns, I know about when I’ll be a millionaire and eventually financially independent.
 Retire at 50?
-It’s certainly possible.
+It’s certainly possible with a reasonable lifestyle.

 If you don’t know the basics of the above, it’s time for your own awakening.
 It will literally save you hundreds of thousands of dollars.
 Please check out whitecoatinvestor.com and PhysicianonFire.com – these two are infinitely ahead of me in the financial game, and I am in debt to their knowledge.
 I have no financial relationship with either of them, but it’s through those sites I learned most of the financial information I know today.